This tale is true. And recent. Although names have been changed to protect the (somewhat) innocent.

 If you’ve been reading my blog, you know that my kids’ squabbles aren’t always so nicely resolved.
 (See “The Surprising Parenting Lesson from My Morning from Hell”) But even when they don’t have happy endings, we are all learning along the way.
 And that’s what it’s all about.

 As long as you’re willing to reflect on your parenting, and learn from mistakes, you’re doing an amazing parenting job.
 Who cares what other people think?!

 Ready for more tips to help siblings get along?
-Check out my 2-week series starting Nov.
-29 in a Virtual Classroom.
+Check out my 2-week mini-series, “Building Strong Sibling Relationships” in a Virtual Classroom.
 Attend from anywhere in the world.
 All classes are recorded for replay.

 What are your tips for helping siblings get along?
 I always enjoy hearing your thoughts and questions so please leave a comment below!